‘Teen Mom 2’ Star Kailyn Lowry Lets Leah Messer Wear Her Jacket, Says They’re ‘Officially A Couple’

 Leah and Kailyn are really good friends and even took another vacation together this year.
 In July, Leah and her three daughters traveled to Hawaii with Kailyn and her three sons.
 The two moms and their kids spent some time together and pictures posted by both reality show stars showed that everyone had a great time.

-Both Leah and Kailyn have been sharing their lives together for nearly a decade and they will be retuning to Teen Mom 2 next month.
-The show is set to premiere on Tuesday, September 10 and will include long-time cast members Leah and Kailyn along with Chelsea Houska.
-Briana DeJesus, who has been on the show since 2017 will also be returning as well as new mom Jade Cline.
+Both Leah and Kailyn have been sharing their lives together for nearly a decade, and they will be returning to Teen Mom 2 next month.
+The show is set to premiere on Tuesday, September 10 and will include longtime cast members Leah and Kailyn along with Chelsea Houska.
+Briana DeJesus, who has been on the show since 2017, will also be returning as well as new mom Jade Cline.